pprahas/EnjoyaGoals/README.md

 # Technologies and Deployment Stack

-- Built with React, Node, and Express for frontend and backend.
+- Constructed with React, Node, and Express for frontend and backend.

-- State management handled by Redux for a seamless user experience.
+- Redux managed state for a seamless user experience.

-- Docker and Kubernetes manage deployment for efficiency and scalability.
+- Docker and Kubernetes managed deployment for efficiency and scalability.

-- MongoDB manages data storage.
+- Managed data storage using MongoDB.

-- Azure provides cloud infrastructure support.
+- Benefitted from Azure's cloud infrastructure support.

 # Scrum Documents